DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Conclusion

 In this paper, we present {DreamCS}, the first 3D-guided text-to-3D generation framework explicitly designed for human preference alignment.
 Specifically, we construct a preference dataset on mesh data, 3D-MeshPref.
 Then we train a 3D reward model, RewardCS, on this dataset to encode human-aligned geometric priors.
 By incorporating RewardCS into the 3D generation pipeline, DreamCS produces geometrically plausible and texture-consistent 3D assets that are faithfully aligned with human preferences.
 Extensive experiments demonstrate that DreamCS consistently outperforms both vanilla and 2D-guided baselines across 3D geometry-oriented metrics and human evaluations.

 {\textbf{Limitations.}} Due to limited budget, our evaluation of 3D generation relies on open-source LLMs like MiniCPM-o.
-Incorporating stronger models like GPT-4~\cite{gpteval3d} may yield more reliable and fine-grained feedback, and will be considered when budget becomes available.
-In addition, while DreamCS shows promising results, its performance is limited by base text-to-3D pipelines like DreamFusion.
+Incorporating stronger models like GPT-4~\citep{gpteval3d} may yield more reliable and fine-grained feedback, and will be considered when budget becomes available.
+In addition, the current absence of established benchmarks for assessing multi-view consistency and Janus artifacts limits the comprehensiveness of our evaluation.
+Developing standardized metrics related to the Janus problem would enable more robust comparisons in future work.
+Moreover, while DreamCS shows promising results, its performance is limited by text-to-3D generative backbone models like DreamFusion.
 In future work, we plan to explore advanced text-to-3D backbones.
-See Broader Impact in Appendix.